themrinalsinha/tmsutils/README.md

     - It is used to merge sqlite3 database files
     ```
     Options:
-        --path = default current directory from where comand runs
+        --path = default current directory from where command runs
         --extension = default is set to sqlite, can also use 'db'

     It returns db file path if which all other are merged or return No file found.
     ```
 - `sf` (splitting files (eg: txt, csv, tsv etc..) into equal chunks of given size)
-    - takes file path as an arugument, it splits the file by default into 10 chunks
+    - takes file path as an argument, it splits the file by default into 10 chunks
     ```
     Options:
         FILEPATH - path to the file